Roasted Jalapeno Salsa

 • Blend.
 Blend it to a chunky texture using a hand blender or food processor.
 Test for the salt and the heat.

 • Transfer.
-Pour it over to a deep serving bowl along with chips or nachos.
+Pour it over a deep serving bowl along with chips or nachos.

 Serving Ideas